CommonAccord/Site-Org/Doc/DefensivePatentLicense/Form_1_1.md

 0.Ti=NOTICE:

-0.sec=ALL RIGHTS IN LICENSED PATENTS (as defined below) PROVIDED UNDER THIS DEFENSIVE PATENT LICENSE (‚ÄúDPL‚Äù) ARE SUBJECT TO ALL OF THE CONDITIONS AND LIMITATIONS SET FORTH BELOW.
+0.sec=ALL RIGHTS IN LICENSED PATENTS (as defined below) PROVIDED UNDER THIS DEFENSIVE PATENT LICENSE (ìDPLî) ARE SUBJECT TO ALL OF THE CONDITIONS AND LIMITATIONS SET FORTH BELOW.
 MAKING, USING, SELLING, OFFERING FOR SALE, IMPORTING, OR DISTRIBUTING PRODUCTS OR SERVICES EMBODYING THE LICENSED PATENTS, OTHER THAN AS EXPLICITLY AUTHORIZED UNDER THIS LICENSE OR PATENT LAW, IS PROHIBITED.

 1.Ti=License Grant

 1.0.Sec=Subject to the conditions and limitations of this License, Licensor hereby grants and agrees to grant to any DPL User (as defined in Section 7.6) who follows the procedures for License Acceptance (as defined in Section 1.1) a worldwide, royalty-free, no-charge, non-exclusive, irrevocable (except as stated in Sections 2(e) and 2(f)) license, perpetual for the term of the relevant Licensed Patents, to make, have made, use, sell, offer for sale, import, and distribute Licensed Products and Services that would otherwise infringe any claim of Licensed Patents.
-A Licensee‚Äôs sale of Licensed Products and Services pursuant to this agreement exhausts the Licensor‚Äôs ability to assert infringement against a downstream purchaser or user of the Licensed Products or Services.
-Licensor‚Äôs obligation to grant Licenses under this provision ceases upon the arrival of any applicable Discontinuation Date, unless that Date is followed by a subsequent Offering Announcement.
+A Licenseeís sale of Licensed Products and Services pursuant to this agreement exhausts the Licensorís ability to assert infringement against a downstream purchaser or user of the Licensed Products or Services.
+Licensorís obligation to grant Licenses under this provision ceases upon the arrival of any applicable Discontinuation Date, unless that Date is followed by a subsequent Offering Announcement.

 1.1.Ti=License Acceptance

-1.1.sec=In order to accept this License, Licensee must qualify as a DPL User (as defined in Section 7.6) and must contact Licensor via the information provided in Licensor‚Äôs Offering Announcement to state affirmatively that Licensee accepts the terms of this License.
-Licensee must also communicate the URL of its own Offering Announcement (as defined in Section 7.13) and specify whether it is accepting the License to all Licensor‚Äôs Patents or only a subset of those Patents.
-If Licensee is only accepting the License to a subset of Licensor‚Äôs Patents, Licensee must specify each individual Patent‚Äôs country of issuance and corresponding patent number for which it is accepting a License.
-There is no requirement that the Licensor respond to the Licensee‚Äôs affirmative acceptance of this License.
+1.1.sec=In order to accept this License, Licensee must qualify as a DPL User (as defined in Section 7.6) and must contact Licensor via the information provided in Licensorís Offering Announcement to state affirmatively that Licensee accepts the terms of this License.
+Licensee must also communicate the URL of its own Offering Announcement (as defined in Section 7.13) and specify whether it is accepting the License to all Licensorís Patents or only a subset of those Patents.
+If Licensee is only accepting the License to a subset of Licensorís Patents, Licensee must specify each individual Patentís country of issuance and corresponding patent number for which it is accepting a License.
+There is no requirement that the Licensor respond to the Licenseeís affirmative acceptance of this License.

 1.=[01/Agt/Bit/Outline/1.Sec]